Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Waveform generation formalism

 \subsection{Radiative multipole moments}

 Based on the PN-MPM formalism adapted to ST theories, the mass-type and current-type radiative moments can be expressed in terms of two sets of multipole moments, the sources moments $\{I_L, J_L\}$ and gauge ones $\{W_L, X_L, Y_L,Z_L\}$.
 These two sets are physically equivalent to the set of canonical moments $\{M_L, S_L\}$.
-However, as we anticipated in Sec.~\ref{sec:asymptotic_waveform}, the moment required at the highest order to compute the gravitational flux is the mass quadrupole $I_{ij}$, needed to 1PN order.
+However, as we anticipated in Sec.~\ref{sec:asymptotic_waveform}, the moment required at the highest order to compute the gravitational flux is the mass quadrupole $I_{ij}$, needed to the NLO.
 At this precision, the gauge moments do not contribute, so the radiative moments depend only on the source ones.
-Additionally, it is known in GR that the radiative moments acquire some non-linear contributions, notably the tail and memory terms, the latter concerning only the mass-type multipole moments.
-However, they also enter at orders higher than the ones we are considering here.
-As a consequence, the radiative moments relate to the source moments only by the simple relations